Test Day

 Ensure you have the correct photo ID that meets the requirements in our Admission Policy.

-If you’re in the UK and think you need an ID exemption, reach out to UAT-UK through your online account as soon as you can.
-The full name on your test booking must exactly match your ID.
+If you’re in the UK and think you need an ID exemption, fill out the form on your UAT-UK dashboard as soon as you can.

 Other Key Links